 - coconut oil

-Beeswax: Raw unbleached beeswax makes the cleanest burning candles.
-You can purchase beeswax online or buy from a local source.
-If you are a beekeeper, you probably have some wax left over from the honey harvest.
+Raw unbleached beeswax makes the cleanest burning candles if it is clean.
+You can purchase it online or buy from a local beekeeper.
+If you have your own hives, you probably have some wax left over from the honey harvest.

-Coconut Oil: Sometimes you can find coconut oil at the local grocery and save on shipping costs.
-However, it can be purchased online too.
+Sometimes you can find coconut oil at the local grocery and save on shipping costs.
+However, it can be purchased online also.

-Candle Wicks: Beeswax candles do not burn exactly like other types.
-They require a larger wick size.
-Even with the mix of coconut oil in the blend – I prefer to use the size 2/0 for jar sized beeswax candles.
+But, they require a larger wick size.
+Even with the mix of coconut oil in the blend – I prefer to use the size 2/0 (medium size) for jar sized candles.

 My jars hold about 6-7 ounces of the beeswax candle recipe each.
 You will need to adjust your recipe to fit the size of jar you choose to use.
 Don’t panic – you can remelt and reuse the mix if you have too much or not enough.